-Pressing the (menu) key displays a list of options as shown below
+Pressing the Menu key displays a list of options as shown below

-The menu options can be selected by entering a number on the keypad or by using the up/down arrows followed by .
-The two main menu items enable the operator to select the display units or establish the maximum allowed wind speed.
-Pressing the menu) key a second time will cancel the menu.
+The menu options can be selected by entering a number on the keypad or by using the up/down arrows followed by \checkmark .
+The main menu items enable the operator to select the display units, establish the maximum allowed wind speed, change the LCD character size, program a cross sectional area for Cd calculations or display the software rev. Pressing the menu key a second time will cancel the menu.